-(Firstauction.com), and Yahoo!Auctions (auctions.yahoo.com), current online auction systems are still suffering from a major weakness: lack of trustworthiness.
-In a recent research study, computer scientists at Carnegie Mellon University used data mining techniques to analyze the historical auction data from eBay, and detected more than a dozen probable fraudsters and several dozen apparent accomplices [1].
-Most of the frauds detected in online auctions are related to shilling behaviors, which occur when a seller disguises himself as a legitimate bidder by using a second identity or account solely for the purpose of pushing up the sale price [2, 3].
+There have been many implementations of online auction houses, such as Firstauction (Firstauction.com), uBid (uBid.com), and eBay (eBay.com); however, current online auction systems are still suffering from a major weakness: lack of trustworthiness.
+In a recent research study, computer scientists at Carnegie Mellon University used data mining techniques to analyze historical auction data from eBay, and detected more than a dozen probable fraudsters and several dozen apparent accomplices [1].
+Most of the fraud detected in online auctions is related to shilling behaviors, which occurs when a seller disguises himself as a legitimate bidder by using a second identity or account solely for the purpose of pushing up the sale price [2, 3].

-To develop a trustworthy online auction system, it is vital for us to introduce feasible trust management mechanisms to prevent, detect and avoid trading frauds such as shilling behaviors.
+To develop a trustworthy online auction system, it is vital to introduce feasible trust management mechanisms to prevent, detect and avoid trading fraud such as shilling behaviors.
 Trust management can be defined as the activity of collecting and analyzing security relevant evidence, and making assessments and decisions on trust relationships for e-commerce transactions [4].
 During the past decade, trust has been studied in terms of decentralized access control, public key certification, and reputation systems for Peer-to-Peer (P2P) systems.
-There exist two major approaches for trust management, namely policybased and reputation-based trust management [5].
-The policy based approach relies on trusted certification authorities (CA) and signed certificates as well as access control policies to determine whether a requester is trusted or should not be allowed to access a certain resource.
-On the other hand, the reputation based approach relies on ratings or reputation scores that are computed according to feedback or comments from other entities.
-Current trust models in these approaches treat trust as independent of context and time, thus they do not support real-time monitoring and dynamic trust management.
-Auction houses conventionally try to detect undesired activities based on historical auction data, and then decide whether to take actions against detected shills.
-This approach may help to build the trustworthiness of an auction house; however, it is very limited in helping to avoid users' losses - in terms of money and time - due to shilling behaviors.
+There exist two major approaches for trust management, namely policy-based and reputation-based trust management [5].
+These trust management approaches treat trust as independent of context and time, thus they do not support real-time monitoring and dynamic trust management.
+Auction houses using these models may help to build the trustworthiness of an auction house by detecting undesired activities based on historical auction data; however, it is very limited in helping to avoid users' losses - in terms of money and time - due to shilling behaviors.
 A trustworthy online auction system requires a dynamic trust management system that can detect abnormal bidding activities in real-time, notify the involved users, and cancel the corresponding auction immediately.
-Such treatment requires a strong and secure model to be established in order to provide a safe and secure environment for online transactions, through which users can safely complete their transactions, build and maintain trust relationships among the users as well as with the auction house.
+Such treatment requires a strong and secure model to be established in order to provide a secure environment for online transactions, through which users can safely complete their transactions, build and maintain trust relationships among the users as well as with the auction house.